mdavis-xyz/lambda_multiprocessing/README.md

 `CICD` is for the GitHub Actions which run unit tests and integration tests.
 You probably don't need to touch those.

+## Design

+When you `__enter__` the pool, it creates several `Child`s.
+These contain the actual child `Process`es, plus a duplex pipe to send tasks to the child and get results back.

+The child process just waits for payloads to appear in the pipe.
+It grabs the function and arguments from it, does the work, catches any exception, then sends the exception or result back through the pipe.
+Note that the function that the client gives to this library might return an Exception for some reason, so we return either `[result, None]` or `[None, Exception]`, to differentiate.

+To close everything up when we're done, the parent sends a payload with a different structure (`payload[-1] == True`) and then the child will gracefully exit.

+We keep a counter of how many tasks we've given to the child, minus how many results we've got back.
+When assigning work, we give it to a child chosen randomly from the set of children whose counter value is smallest.
+(i.e. shortest backlog)

+When passing the question and answer to the child and back, we pass around a UUID.
+This is because the client may submit two tasks with apply_async, then request the result for the second one, before the first.
+We can't assume that the next result coming back from the child is the one we want, since each child can have a backlog of a few tasks.

+Originally I passed a new pipe to the child for each task to process, but this results in OSErrors from too many open files (i.e. too many pipes), and passing pipes through pipes is unusually slow on low-memory Lambda functions for some reason.